brianpbyers/intro-ionic/README.md

 ## Your first app

-The newst version of Ionic allows you to create an app in one line.
+The newest version of Ionic allows you to create an app in one line.
 Use [this guide](https://ionicframework.com/getting-started/) to get started.

 When creating your first app, you will be asked to `Create a free Ionic account`.
 This will allow you to test your app on your phone, so type `y` when prompted.
 Fill in all the fields in the signup dialog that opens.